-- RG 105.44 If you operate a registered scheme, an unregistered scheme (including an IDPS or MDA service) or a CCIV, you also need to have at least one responsible manager with knowledge and skills for the kinds of assets under management or the business operated by the scheme or CCIV: see RG 105.76.
-For example, if you operate a registered scheme or a CCIV that invests in financial assets (e.g. cash or shares), you need to have: - (a) a responsible manager with knowledge and skills for the operation of a registered scheme or for operating the business and conducting the affairs of a CCIV (i.e. the financial service you provide); and - (b) the same or a different responsible manager with knowledge and skills for investments in financial assets (i.e. the asset under management). - RG 105.45 We may consider experience in operating a registered scheme, gained with a responsible entity, as constituting appropriate knowledge and skills relevant to a responsible manager of a corporate director (and vice versa).
-However, you will need to demonstrate that this experience constitutes relevant knowledge and skills for this authorisation. - RG 105.46 In assessing whether a responsible manager meets the knowledge and skills component (i.e. experience) of Options 1 to 5 in Table 1, we will consider the following as relevant: - (a) for the financial service of operating the business and conducting the affairs of: - a retail CCIV-qualifications and prior experience in operating a registered scheme or retail CCIV (or similar overseas experience);
+- RG 105.44 If you operate a registered scheme, unregistered scheme (including an IDPS or MDA service) or CCIV, you also need to have at least one responsible manager with knowledge and skills for the kinds of assets under management or the business operated by the scheme or CCIV: see RG 105.75.
+For example, if you operate a registered scheme or a CCIV that invests in financial assets (e.g. cash or shares), you need to have: - (a) a responsible manager with knowledge and skills for the operation of a registered scheme or for operating the business and conducting the affairs of a CCIV (i.e. the financial service you provide); and - (b) the same or a different responsible manager with knowledge and skills in relation to investment in financial assets (i.e. the asset under management). - RG 105.45 In assessing whether a responsible manager meets the knowledge and skills component of Options 1 to 5 in Table 1, we will consider the following as relevant: - (a) for the financial service of operating the business and conducting the affairs of: - a retail CCIV-qualifications and prior experience in operating a registered scheme or retail CCIV (or similar overseas experience);

-- (ii) a wholesale CCIV-qualifications and prior experience in operating a registered scheme or wholesale unregistered scheme, or a retail or wholesale CCIV (or similar overseas experience); - (b) for the assets under management-qualifications and prior experience in managing the same type of assets.
+- (ii) a wholesale CCIV-qualifications and prior experience in operating a registered scheme or unregistered scheme, or a retail or wholesale CCIV (or similar overseas experience); - (b) for the assets under management-qualifications and prior experience in relation to investment in the CCIV asset type(s).